AbiJays/Introduction-to-Lists/lists.md

 print(task_list)

 ```
-Save again command and s
+Save again with command and s

 Great, done, so... where is it printing out?
 Is it printing out?
 No, because we have not run the file.
 To run the file we will use the VSC terminal.
-Using the shortcut "control + backtick" the terminal will open in VSC directly or you can use the general terminal window we created the file in the first place, you just need to ensure you're within your working folder where the lists.py file is saved.
+Using the shortcut "control + backtick" the terminal will open in VSC directly or you can use mac terminal where we created the file in the first place, you just need to ensure you're within your working folder where that file exists.

-We will type "python3" , which tells your computer to to interpret your file with python3 and then the file name.
+In terminal we will type "python3" , which tells your computer to interpret your file with python and then the file name.

 ```python
 #Terminal

 python3 task_list
 ```

 Then hit enter and your list should be printed out within terminal.

 ```python
 #Terminal